Jyothi-dirisinala/Smart-health-Monitoring-and-diagnosing-tool/README.md

  -Risk Analysis: Automatically calculates a risk level (Critical, High, Moderate, Normal) for each patient based on their vital signs using predefined rules.

- -BMI Calculation: Calculates the Body Mass Index (BMI) category (Underweight, Normal, Overweight, Obese) for each patient.
+ -BMI Categorization: Determines the Body Mass Index (BMI) category (Underweight, Normal, Overweight, Obese) for each patient based on the BMI value provided in the input data.

  -Dashboard Overview: Displays summary statistics, including the total number of patients and counts for each risk level.